This site requires JavaScript, please enable it in your browser!

 By erdelf, with 1 reply.

-Replied to by davmac, about 13 years ago:
+Replied to by davmac, over 13 years ago:

 Yes. "getOneIntersectingObject" finds an actor whose bounds intersect this actor's bounds; "getOneObjectAtOffset" finds an actor which intersects (covers) the point at offset 0, 0 from this actor's location.